borgeby/jarl/README.md

 argument to the above command.

 NOTE that you need only to generate the compliance tests cases when there have been either changes coming in upstream, or you have added new builtin functions for either target.
+Once generated, the tests may be run with the following commands:

+* `lein test :compliance` to run the OPA compliance test suite for Clojure
+* `lein cljsbuild test compliance` to run the OPA compliance test suite for ClojureScript

 ### Linters